Skip to content

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000

-Inspect Server Errors with Chrome DevTools
+Inspect Server Errors with Browser DevTools

 When you encounter an error, inspecting the source code can help trace the root cause of errors.